apriltuesday/eva-opentargets/docs/submit-opentargets-batch.md

 * sv ID
 * Variant type (as specified by ClinVar)

-This output file must be uploaded to the [OpenTargets Google Cloud Storage](https://console.cloud.google.com/storage/browser/otar012-eva/).
-They will fed it into their mapping pipeline, which consists of VEP and some internal custom software.
+Upload the output file to the [Open Targets Google Cloud Storage](https://console.cloud.google.com/storage/browser/otar012-eva/).
+They will feed it into their mapping pipeline, which consists of VEP and some internal custom software.

-After uploading the file to the Cloud Storage bucket, you also need to notify the OpenTargets team via e-mail so that they can start their mapping pipeline (they won't receive an automatic notification).
-The reply from OpenTargets will take some time (usually around a week); however, it doesn't block most of the subsequent steps, which can be done while waiting for the reply.
+After uploading the file to the Cloud Storage bucket, you also need to notify the Open Targets team via e-mail so that they can start their mapping pipeline (they won't receive an automatic notification).
+The reply from Open Targets will take some time (usually around a week); however, it doesn't block most of the subsequent steps, which can be done while waiting for the reply.
 The only step which _is_ blocked is Step 6, “Evidence string generation”.

-The TSV file eventually returned by OpenTargets has these columns:
+The TSV file which is eventually returned by Open Targets has these columns:

 * Variant (rs ID, sv ID, coordinate and alleles, or RCV)
 * na (unused)